Qana massacre: Amnesty International report

-Amnesty International said it was also clear that Hezbollah fired a mortar from a position within 200 metres of the periphery of the UN compound.
-All indications were that they were firing at an IDF patrol who had infiltrated north of the security zone and had apparently been laying mines.
-The intention of Hezbollah in choosing that location for the mortar was unclear; it might have been to shield themselves against an IDF counter-attack in the belief that the UN compound would be too close for the IDF to respond.
-Even if this was not the intention of Hezbollah, by taking up positions where they did they clearly were reckless as to the consequences this might have for the civilians in the immediate area.
-In either case, this was a clear breach of the laws of war prohibiting the use of civilian populations as a shield.
+Amnesty International said it was also clear that Hezbollah fired a mortar from a position within 200 metres of the periphery of the UN compound and that they were firing at an IDF patrol who had infiltrated north of the security zone and had apparently been laying mines.
+Amnesty argued that while "[t]he intention of the Hizbullah combatants in choosing that location for the mortar is unclear", "by taking up positions where they did they [Hizbullah] clearly were reckless as to the consequences this might have for the civilians in the immediate area.
+In either case, this is a clear breach of the laws of war's prohibitions on using the civilian population as a shield."
 Nonetheless, the Amnesty International investigation concluded, "Hizbullah’s action in no way justifies the IDF attack on the compound."

 View of Human Rights Watch

 Human Rights Watch concurred, "The decision of those who planned the attack to choose a mix of high-explosive artillery shells that included deadly anti-personnel shells designed to maximize injuries on the ground—and the sustained firing of such shells, without warning, in close proximity to a large concentration of civilians — violated a key principle of international humanitarian law."